 “Guiding people in this environment is unique.
 I’m always looking for that wow factor, that expectation that around the corner is something that is going to blow people’s mind.
 It’s an amazing honour and pleasure to be able to experience that as a guide.” – Jeff Allen

-The seven day sea kayaking expedition will be conducted in and around the islands of Senja, Someroya, Kvaloya and Rebbenesoya as well as many smaller islands to explore and shall be a wild camping expedition exploring this remote arctic region.
+This seven day sea kayaking expedition will be conducted in and around the islands of Senja, Someroya, Kvaloya and Rebbenesoya as well as many other smaller island groups to explore and shall be a wild camping expedition exploring this remote arctic region.

 Dog sledding is an incredible opportunity to experience mountain travel as you have never experienced it before.
 Team members will need to be fit and active.

-As a team you will travel through an incredibly beautiful and wild mountain area that stretches between Norway, Finland & Sweden.
+As a team you will travel through a remote and beautiful, wild mountainous area that stretches between Norway, Finland & Sweden.

-The expedition guide is one of Norway’s top adventurers, an accomplished mountaineer and has also competed in the ‘Iditarod’ and ‘Yukon 1000’ dog sled races, he has also skied across Greenland and currently holds the record for the fastest solo traverse of Alaska, so you are in excellent company and safe hands.
-Before setting out again to explore the Finmark Vida Mountains of Sweden, Norway and Finland.
+The expedition guide is one of Norway’s top adventurers, an accomplished mountaineer who has also competed in the ‘Iditarod’ and ‘Yukon 1000’ dog sled races, he has also skied across Greenland and currently holds the record for the fastest solo traverse of Alaska, so you are in excellent company and safe hands.

 Expedition team members are welcome to bring their own personal activity/outdoor clothing and equipment but because of varying personal requirements, other equipment extraneous to the base equipment already provided and listed below, can be organized when booking.